[Fall/Winter 2025] The best backpacks for backcountry skiing and snowboarding, with tips for choosing the right one and avoiding regrets

 Point 7: Helmet holder

-Point 8: Storage of other carefully selected tools
+Point 8: Storage for other special tools

 Goggle storage

-Hydration storage and hose holes
+Hydration storage and hose hole

-Transceiver and speaker microphone storage
+Walkie-talkie and speaker microphone storage

-Also, the buckle is carefully considered in mostly models, such as whether it is a smooth shape that can be operated with the pad of your fingers even when wearing gloves, whether it is less likely to clog snow, and whether it has parts that make the strap more difficult to loosen, so check that if possible.
+Also, when it comes to buckles, well-designed models have been carefully considered to ensure they have a smooth shape that can be operated with the pads of your fingers even when wearing gloves, whether they are resistant to snow clogging, and whether they have parts that make it harder for the straps to loosen, so be sure to check these things as well if possible

 The back length is correct